gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 Subscribers can use the coupons earned by referring others to renew their subscription plans.

-**11. Include/Exclude Products In Coupon Referral Program** Select the products on which the customers will get to earn discount coupons or points and also select the products that you want to exclude from your coupon referral program.
+**11. Include/Exclude Products In Coupon Referral Program** Select the products on which the customers will get to earn discount coupons or points and also select the products that you want to exclude from your coupon referrals program.

 **12. Maximum and Minimum Amount For Coupon Use** Admin can decide the minimum and maximum amount spent on which customers will be able to redeem their referral discount coupons.
 The customers’ cart subtotal should be in between the maximum and minimum spend value for the discount coupon to be applicable.

 **13. Referral via Coupon Code**
-Admin can allow customers(referrers) to referrer via referral code and reward referrers if their knowns use the referral coupon code for purchasing products.
+Admin can allow customers (referrers) to refer via referral code and reward referrers after the referred user uses the referral coupon code to make a purchase.

 **14. Display Coupon Usage Count**
 Admin can now display the number of times a coupon is used for easy tracking and reporting purposes.